jjuncker/HumioCocoaLogger/README.md

 ```

 ##### API access
-You can specify your access token and dataspace by setting this information in your info.plist file or by parameters (see belov)
+You can specify your access token and dataspace by setting this information in your info.plist file or by parameters (see below)
 ```xml
 	<key>HumioAccessToken</key>
 	<string>yourAccessKeyHere</string>